Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Viewing Screen

-This may make it difficult to locate the dot on the sight when you need to fire quickly.
+It does make it difficult for me to locate the dot on the sight when you need to fire quickly.

 Sighting